vanHeemstraSystems/doppler/300/100/100/100/README.md

 Click **Save** when done.

 When prompted, tick the check boxes for the environments these secrets belong to (here: just Development) and click **Save**.

+Do the same for all other environments you want to store environment variables for (e.g., staging, production).